-I think you can tell: I adore lentils (dahl), and why not?
+That’s what I do, when I want to vary from chickpeas.
+I think you can tell: I adore lentils, and why not?
 (Have you tried my Moroccan Lentil Soup?)
 Ready in minutes, easy to use, inexpensive, and a nutritional treasure.
 Try your very best to get to an Indian grocery store and check out their dizzying array of lentils (or just go online!).

 - 1∕3 cup olive oil